Pagan Kingdom: Court

-The court was the centre of administration, representing at once executive, legislative and judiciary branches of the government.
+The court was the centre of administration, representing at once executive, legislative and judicial branches of the government.
 The members of the court can be divided into three general categories: royalty, ministers, and subordinate officials.
 At the top were the high king, princes, princesses, queens and concubines.
 The ministers were usually drawn from more distant branches of the royal family.
 Their subordinates were not royal but usually hailed from top official families.
 Titles, ranks, insignia, fiefs and other such rewards helped maintain the loyalty-patronage structure of the court.

-The king as the absolute monarch was the chief executive, legislator and justice of the land.
+The king, as the absolute monarch, was the chief executive, legislator and justice of the land.
 However, as the kingdom grew, the king gradually handed over responsibilities to the court, which became more extensive and complex, adding more administrative layers and officials.
 In the early 13th century, c.
 1211, part of the court evolved into the king's privy council or Hluttaw.
 The role and power of the Hluttaw grew greatly in the following decades.
-It came to manage not only day-to-day affairs but also military affairs of the kingdom.
+It came to manage not only day-to-day affairs but also the military affairs of the kingdom.
 (No Pagan king after Sithu II ever took command of the army again.)
 The powerful ministers also became kingmakers.
 Their support was an important factor in the accession of the last kings of Pagan from Htilominlo (r.
 1211–1235) to Kyawswa (r.
 1289–1297).

 The court was also the chief justice of the land.
 Sithu I (r.
 1112–1167) was the first Pagan king to issue an official collection of judgments, later known as the Alaungsithu hpyat-hton, to be followed as precedents by all courts of justice.
 A follow-up collection of judgments was compiled during the reign of Sithu II (r.
 1174–1211) by a Mon monk named Dhammavilasa.
 As another sign of delegation of power, Sithu II also appointed a chief justice and a chief minister.